StatelessSoftware/ContactStorm/README.md

 - Change "myUsername" to your username found on www.emailjs.com
 - Change "gmail" the email provider found on www.emailjs.com (or leave it if you use gmail)
-- Change "contact" to the name of the form created on emailjs
+- Change "contact" to the name of the form created on www.emailjs.com

 ## Events